-If you've applied for compensation and been turned down, you can seek legal advice.
-You'll need the help of an experienced Los Angeles Employment Lawyer to get more facts and guide you through the process so you can get the benefits you deserve.
+You can seek legal advice if you've applied for compensation and been turned down.
+You'll need the help of an experienced California Unemployment Lawyer to get more facts and guide you through the process so you can get the benefits you deserve.

-The California Workforce Development Department (EDD) is in charge of the state's unemployment insurance program.
+The California Workforce Development Board (CWDB) oversees the state's unemployment insurance program.
 You may apply for these benefits over the internet, but be prepared to wait a long time.
 Some customers claim to have been on hold for hours before speaking with an operator.

 On EDD's website, online applications are accessible and provide a much faster operation.
 You can use a computer at a nearby library or community center if you don't have one.
-Gather all of the details you'll need to fill out the forms before you start the application process.
+Gather all the details you'll need to fill out the forms before starting the application process.
 This is EDD's checklist to make sure you have all of the necessary documents: